mathigon/textbooks/content/probability/content.md

 Now drag the following events into the correct order, from likely to unlikely:

     x-sortable
-      .item.md(data-index="3") You throw a die :game_die: and it lands on 6.
+      .item.md(data-index="3") You throw a die :game-die: and it lands on 6.
       .item.md(data-index="5") Penguins :penguin: live on the North Pole.
-      .item.md(data-index="1") It’s going to rain :rain_cloud: in November.
+      .item.md(data-index="1") It’s going to rain :cloud-with-rain: in November.
-      .item.md(data-index="0") A baby will be born in China today. :baby_bottle:
+      .item.md(data-index="0") A baby will be born in China today. :baby-bottle:
-      .item.md(data-index="4") You buy a lottery ticket and win the Jackpot :tada:.
+      .item.md(data-index="4") You buy a lottery ticket and win the Jackpot :party-popper:.
       .item.md(data-index="2") A newborn baby will be a girl :girl:.

 We often use probabilities and likelihoods in everyday life, usually without